Embark on a flavorful journey as we explore 15 different types of tea, showcasing the diverse range of this widely loved beverage!

 Lapsang Souchong on white background.

-If you’re a fan of smoky flavors, then Lapsang Souchong is a tea you must try.
-Hailing from the Wuyi Mountains in China, Lapsang Souchong is a black tea that is dried over pinewood fires, giving it a distinct smoky aroma and flavor.
-Legend has it that this tea was discovered by accident during the Qing Dynasty when the tea leaves were left to dry over a fire, and the unique smoky taste was born.
-Lapsang Souchong is a bold and robust tea that is often enjoyed with milk or as a base for smoky tea-infused cocktails.
+If youโ€™re a fan of smoky flavors, then Lapsang Souchong is a tea you have to try.
+It originated in Chinaโ€™s Wuyi Mountains, and is a black tea that is dried over pinewood fires, giving it a distinct smoky aroma and flavor.
+According to Chinese legend, the tea was discovered by accident when the tea leaves were left to dry over a fire.
+The fire-drying process provides a unique smoky flavor.
+Lapsang Souchong is a robust tea that is often drunk with milk or is used as a base for smoky tea-infused cocktails.

 Matcha